DiegoLeg/audio-genre-classification/README.md

   - MFCC (Mel Frequency Cepstral Coefficients).
   - Spectral Centroid.
-  - Spectral Flux.
   - Zero Crossing Rate.

-- Also, the dataset is divided into train and test datasets, using 20% for testing.
+Also, the dataset is divided into train and test datasets, using 20% for testing.

 3. Model Training and Evaluation: